mathgladiator/adama-lang/reference/src/guide/records.md

 }
 ```

-The usefulness of this conversion will become clear when [channels and futures are outlined](./async.md).
+This conversion is useful with [channels and futures are outlined](./async.md) as we sometimes want to present people with a list of options derived from a table.
+It is also useful for sending records to [another service](./services.md).